ryandotsmith/amzn-ship/README.md

 AMZN-ship is an opinionated system that will setup and manage your production server deployments on AWS.
 The system is designed around ephemeral servers, multi-environment access points, centralized app config management, and zero-downtime deploys.

-AMZN-ship is an implementation of the architecture defined in the [**Web Application Delivery Using AWS**](http://bit.ly/1axWLBn) article.
+AMZN-ship is an implementation of the architecture defined in the [**Application Platform on AWS**](http://r.32k.io/app-platforms-on-aws) article.
 AMZN-ship assumes the AMI is built with amzn-base.

 ## Setup